-Sprinkle on travel insurance and unlimited access for primary and additional cardholders to The American Express Global Lounge Collection, which includes the Amex Lounges at Sydney and Melbourne as well as the Centurion Lounges at hubs HKG, SFO and the soon-to-open LAX, you’ve already got a tasty offering.
+Sprinkle on travel insurance and unlimited access for both primary and additional cardholders to The American Express Global Lounge Collection – which includes the Amex Lounges at Sydney and Melbourne as well as the Centurion Lounges at hubs HKG, SFO, LAX – and you’ve already got a tasty offering.

 Of course, there’s a host of additional perks to help you justify the yearly spend on the American Express Platinum metal card including:

 - No pre-set spending limit